thinkstack-co/terraform-modules/modules/thinkstack/aws_backup_custom/README.md

 - Windows VSS support for EC2 instances with granular control
 - Configurable backup schedules and retention periods
 - Custom backup plans with flexible configuration
+- Vault lock support to prevent backup deletion or modifications

+## Vault Lock Support

+This module provides the ability to enable AWS Backup Vault Lock, which helps you prevent backup deletion or modifications to recovery points:

+1. **Universal Vault Lock Control**:
+   - The `enable_vault_lock` variable acts as a master switch for enabling vault lock on all vaults
+   - When set to `true`, vault lock is applied to all backup vaults created by this module

+2. **Configurable Vault Lock Parameters**:
+   - `vault_lock_changeable_for_days`: Number of days during which the vault lock configuration can be changed (default: 3)
+   - `vault_lock_max_retention_days`: Maximum retention period for recovery points (default: 1200)
+   - Each vault uses its corresponding backup plan's retention period as the minimum retention days

+3. **Important Considerations**:
+   - Once a vault lock becomes immutable (after the changeable period), it CANNOT be removed
+   - Vault lock prevents deletion of recovery points before their minimum retention period
+   - Vault lock prevents modifications to existing recovery points
+   - Consider testing in a non-production environment before enabling in production

+Vault lock is particularly important for compliance requirements that mandate immutable backups.

 ## Windows VSS Support